dellisankar508/travel-app/README.md

 # travel-app

-This application is used for travellers all over the world.
-It will give nearby hotels details based on user current locations.
-By using this application user can pay online to the hotals for booking rooms as per user requirements.

-Tools:-
-This application is cross platform because, it is build by using ionic framework.
+## description
+This application gives list of nearby hotel's in detail.
+User can choose any hotel from the list and check-out online payments.

+## Tools
-Google maps API is used for getting hotel details and user location.
+- Google maps API for getting list of nearby hotels with details and user location.
-This application is fully authenticated by using firebase.
+- User authenticated with firebase.
+- instamojo integration to make online payments.
+- socket.io is used for message interaction between users.

 # screens for travel application
 ![into](https://user-images.githubusercontent.com/53073576/69856405-9961f080-12b3-11ea-8537-8d3223211327.png)